Marriage License during COVID-19 Pandemic

 Texas Wedding Ministers may marry any couple who has a valid marriage license obtained by any county clerk in the state of Texas or other state that allows for out-of-state marriages.
 We require that you bring your valid marriage license to your ceremony for your officiant to sign off on and return to your county clerk.

 Marriage licenses must be obtained Monday-Friday at your county clerk office, in person, with the fee amount in CASH ONLY.
+County Clerk offices are closed on all National Holidays.
 Check your county clerk’s office for business hours.

 Things You’ll Need